SoftwareAG/c8y-docs/content/apama/overview-analytics.md

   - "/apama/introduction"
   - "/analytics/overview"
 ---
 Using Apama streaming analytics, you can add your own logic to your IoT solution for immediate processing of incoming data from devices or other data sources.
-These user-defined operations can for example alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices. </p>
+These user-defined operations can for example alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices.

 The operation logic is based on Apama's Event Processing Language (EPL).

+>**Important**: Support for streaming analytics using CEL (Esper) is now deprecated.
+All new Cumulocity subscriptions use the Apama CEP engine.
+While using the Esper CEP engine is still supported for older installations, this will no longer be provided for new subscriptions and will not be invested into in the future.
+For documentation on using the deprecated CEL functionality based on Esper, refer to the [CEL analytics guide](/guides/event-language/introduction).

 Typical real-time analytics use cases include: